 As parents, we only want the best for our children.
 We tend to serve not only as their chauffeurs and laundry service, but also as their educators, guardians, and mentors.
-That said, there will come a day when we, as parents, will no longer be the primary guardian of our child’s future.
+That said, there will come a day when we will no longer be the primary guardian of our child’s future.
 Maybe that day has already come for you.
 Regardless, it is integral to pass along constructive financial habits to encourage a healthy financial future for your kin.

-We have outlined our recommendations for habits you can employ to reinforce a healthy financial future for your family.
+We have outlined our recommendations for financial habits you can employ to reinforce a healthy financial future for your family.

 Talk about finances.